3osmic/Group3-repo-projects/Test-Driven-Development-Lab.md

     - Sends a POST request to the '/signup' endpoint with some form data, simulating a user registration attempt
     - Checks if the response contains the expected content and has the expected status code and path
   - *test_validate_password_match*
-    - Sends a POST request to the '/signup' endpoint with some form data, simulating a password validation attempt
+    - Defines a test case for validating password match during signup
 - *if __name__ == '__main__':*
   - Ensures that if the script is run directly (not imported as a module), the tests are executed